Table of Contents

 Public A as integer

-Now A is available to all the modules and all the procedures or function in the project.
+Now A is available to all the modules and all the procedures or functions in the project.

 DECLARING CONSTANTS IN VBA